-- No left turns from northbound US 41 to westbound Boulevard of the Arts (in effect through late February/early March 2020)
+- The left turn movement from northbound US 41 to westbound Boulevard of the Arts has been reinstated.

 US 41 from River Road to Woodmere Park Boulevard: Construction project: Crews are constructing sidewalk and bus shelter pads; installing guardrail and lighting and improving drainage.
 Motorists should expect daytime lane closures from 9 a.m. to 4 p.m. and nighttime lane closures from 7 p.m. to 6 a.m. while crews are working.
 Florida Safety Contractors, Inc. is the contractor.
 Expected completion is summer 2020.

 US 41 from Blackburn Point Road to Preymore Street: Construction project: Crews are resurfacing the roadway, replacing the US 41 northbound bridge over North Creek, improving drainage, constructing sidewalk and installing new highway lighting.
 Expect nighttime/overnight northbound lane closures from 6 p.m. to 6 a.m. and nighttime/overnight southbound lane closures from 6:30 p.m. to 9:30 a.m.
-A traffic shift is tentatively scheduled to be implemented on Friday, February 21.
 Northbound traffic will shift to one of the southbound lanes, reducing traffic to one lane each direction.
-Once implemented, the traffic shift is expected to be in place for approximately eight months while crews reconstruct the northbound bridge over North Creek.
+The traffic shift is expected to be in place for approximately eight months while crews reconstruct the northbound bridge over North Creek.
 Bergeron Land Development, Inc. is the contractor.
 Expected completion is spring 2021.